WV National Guard member, WVU senior to compete in Best Warrior Competition - NewsBreak

 CLARKSBURG, W.Va.
 (WBOY) — A West Virginia National Guard member and West Virginia University senior will represent the Mountain State at the national-level Best Warrior Competition set to take place in Tennessee next month.

 Sgt.
 Jefferson Gwynn, who grew up in Wheeling, is a combat engineer with the 119th Sapper Company.
 He was also a multi-sport athlete when he was younger, but this is his first time competing in the national Best Warrior Competition.
 Last month, Gwynn was named the Non-Commissioned Officer of the Year at the Region II Best Warrior Competition at Camp Dawson .
-Region II consists of Virginia, the District of Columbia, Delaware, Pennsylvania, Maryland and West Virginia.Why Biden’s bet on a rapid economic rebound may have backfired
+Region II consists of Virginia, the District of Columbia, Delaware, Pennsylvania, Maryland and West Virginia.WV National Guard sending military vehicles to Ukraine

 The national competition will be held in Smyrna, which is a part of the Nashville, TN metropolitan area, from July 22 through July 29.
 The West Virginia National Guard Public Affairs Office said the competition will begin well before sunrise each day and last until well after sunset.